-Histologically, gastric carcinoma is characterized by a high degree of heterogeneity, as several different histological elements may be present in one tumor.
-Over the past decades, histological classification has been based on the Laurén classification [19]:
+Histologically, gastric cancer is characterized by a strong heterogeneity, as several different histological features may be present in one tumor.
+Over the past decades, histologic classification has been based on the Laurén classification [19]:

-- intestinal type, approx. 54%
+- Intestinal type, approximately 54%

-- diffuse type, approx. 32%
+- Diffuse type, approx. 32

-- indeterminant type, approx. 15%
+- Indeterminant, approx. 15%

-The diffuse subtype is found more frequently in women and people of younger age, while the intestinal type is more common in men and people of older age and is associated with intestinal metaplasia and Helicobacter pylori infection [20].
+The diffuse subtype is found more in women and people of younger age, while the intestinal type is more common in men and people of older age and is associated with intestinal metaplasia and Helicobacter pylori infection [20].

-5.2.2.2 World Health Organization (WHO) classification.
+5.2.2.2 World Health Organization (WHO) classification of gastric cancer

-The World Health Organization (WHO) classification distinguishes four definitive types of gastric carcinoma [21].
+The World Health Organization (WHO) classification distinguishes four definitive types of gastric cancer [21]:

-- tubular
+- Tubular

-- papillary
+- Papillary

-- mucinous (colloid)
+- Mucinous

-- poorly cohesive (including signet ring cell carcinoma).
+- Poorly cohesive (including signet ring cell carcinoma).